2016 September E-News

 The 2016 Fantasy Vacation raffle was once again a fun and exciting drawing.
 The raffle is one of Ag One's efforts to provide financial support to deserving students, as well as supporting the many programs in the Jordan College.
 Thank you to everyone who supported through sponsorships, donation and raffle ticket purchases.
 Every year, one lucky Fantasy Vacation winning ticket is drawn at the Ag Boosters BBQ.
 This year's Fantasy Vacation winner is Mr. Bryan Bone of Bryan Bone Farms, out of Bakersfield, CA. Bryan will get to choose from our Fantasy Vacation offerings, which include: the Azores Islands, Canyon Country USA, Costa Rica, Dalmatian Elegance - Croatia, and the ever popular Ireland.
 Congratulations Bryan!

 On September 9, world-renowned animal welfare expert, Dr. Temple Grandin spent the day with Jordan College students, visited our University Agricultural Laboratory animal units and spoke at the Fresno State Satellite Student Union, presenting on animal welfare and consumer concerns.
 Her visit was sponsored by the Fresno State Animal Welfare Club in the department of Animal Science and Agricultural Education and included a book signing.
 Other sponsoring organizations included the California Poultry Federation, Fresno State Poultry Science Club, Associated Students, Inc., the California Autism Center and Ag One.
 Grandin was the subject of an HBO biography in 2010 that chronicled her success in becoming an innovative animal behaviorist while overcoming her struggles with autism.
-She has been named to the Time 100 list of the world’s most influential people in the heroes category. photos
+She has been named to the Time 100 list of the world’s most influential people in the heroes category.
+View our 2016 - Temple Grandin Visit photo album on Flickr.

 September 4th through the 17th, 7 stuents and 2 professors from the University of the Azores visited California and spent time with Fresno State faculty, staff and students for their two-week travel-learn program, learning about agriculture in the state and Central Valley.
 Fresno State's partnership with the University of the Azores focuses on an exchange program for students and faculty to experience agriculture in both countries and creates educational and research opportunities for program participants at both institutions.
 The next exchange will occur in the spring semester.
-Jordan College students along with professors John Cordeiro (Animal Science) and Sonet Van Zyl (Viticulture) will experience agriculture in the Azores. video
+Jordan College students along with professors John Cordeiro (Animal Science) and Sonet Van Zyl (Viticulture) will experience agriculture in the Azores.
+Watch the video documentary on our new partnership with the University of the Azores.

 Each year, generous alumni David Hill ('75) and Parke Halvorson ('71) continue a fun tradition at the Ag Boosters BBQ (co-hosted by Ag One and California Women for Agriculture).
 David and Parke each donate a hand-crafted, custom-made item to the event that generates thousands of dollars each and every year.
 At this year's BBQ, David's highly coveted and well decorated birdhouse sold for $3,550, while Parke's beautiful hand-made wine barrel ice chest sold for $2,100.
 The friendly competition these two alumni have each year, has brought significant support to Ag One, student and programs in the Jordan College.
 We thank David and Parke for their amazing talent and treasure!